EroAuditore/expenses_tracker/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# **Save Your Money App**
+# **Keep track on your expenses**

-## Ruby app that allows you to keep track of your expenses in order to have a better money managment.
+## Ruby app that allows you to keep track of your expenses in order to have a better managment.

 ### This is a sneak peak of the app